dev-nicolaos/personal-site/README.md

 #### Updating the Utility Belt Items

 1. Make the desired change to the data in `items-source.js`
-1. Run `deno --allow-write items-source.js` to populate `dist/js/items.js` with the new data
+1. Run `deno run --allow-write items-source.js` to populate `dist/js/items.js` with the new data